 No. Evolution of a mark into a common name after its registration is not grounds for cancellation.

-protection for marks used by its members.
+Yes.
+Recognized collective associations may obtain protection for marks used by its members.

 Yes.
 Recognized regional collective associations may obtain protection for trademark consisting of a place name and a type of goods, if the goods are well known among consumers.